-- Biosecurity refers to procedures or measures designed to prevent the introduction and/or spread of harmful biological or biochemical substances. - It includes all actions such as using import permits for certain items, searching at airports for prohibited goods and cleaning and disinfection measures. - Cleaning and disinfection measures are extremely important to reduce the risk of the spread of the avian influenza virus between wildlife sites - Biosecurity actions should be performed BEFORE you travel to the Falkland Islands. - Anyone traveling between sites in the Falkland Islands should practice good biosecurity.
+- Biosecurity refers to procedures or measures designed to prevent the introduction and/or spread of harmful biological or biochemical substances. - It includes all actions such as using import permits for certain items, searching at airports for prohibited goods and cleaning and disinfection measures. - Cleaning and disinfection measures are extremely important to reduce the risk of the spread of the avian influenza virus between wildlife sites or between wildlife sites and domestic poultry, livestock or pets. - Biosecurity actions should be performed BEFORE you travel to the Falkland Islands and anyone traveling between sites in the Falkland Islands should practice good biosecurity.